IN-CORE/incore-docs/manual_jb/content/analyses/ml_galveston_island_cge.md

-# Machine Learning Enabled Computable General Equilibrium (CGE) - Galveston
+# Machine Learning Enabled Computable General Equilibrium (CGE) - Galveston Island

 **Description**

-The "Machine Learning Enabled Computable General Equilibrium (CGE) - Galveston" analysis merges advanced machine learning with traditional CGE models to offer unprecedented insights into the economic impacts of disaster scenarios on Joplin.
+The "Machine Learning Enabled Computable General Equilibrium (CGE) - Galveston" analysis merges advanced machine learning with traditional CGE models to offer unprecedented insights into the economic impacts of disaster scenarios on Galveston Island.
 Trained on a comprehensive dataset of numerous simulated disasters and their economic effects, this hybrid approach excels in predicting the intricate dynamics of the city's economy under various crises.

 A computable general equilibrium (CGE) model is based on fundamental economic principles.
 A CGE model uses multiple data sources to reflect the interactions of households, firms, and relevant government entities as they contribute to economic activity.
 The model is based on (1) utility-maximizing households that supply labor and capital, using the proceeds to pay for goods and services (both locally produced and imported) and taxes; (2) the production sector, with perfectly competitive, profit-maximizing firms using intermediate inputs, capital, land, and labor to produce goods and services for both domestic consumption and export; (3) the government sector that collects taxes and uses tax revenues in order to finance the provision of public services; and (4) the rest of the world.